 Each of these bathroom flooring choices has their benefits.
 However, if low maintenance is what you are looking for, then there are two that stand out from the crowd.
 Ceramic tile and luxury vinyl.

-Ceramic tile is not only water resistant, but stain resistant, as well.
+Ceramic tile is not only waterproof but stain-resistant as well.
 So, virtually any messes or spills can easily be cleaned up.

 It is also extremely durable.
 Bathrooms get a lot of traffic, but with ceramic tile, you’ll never have to worry about scratches or dents in the flooring.